AzureCosmosDB/banking-multi-agent-workshop/python/workshop/Home.md

 ## Introduction

-Thank you for participating in the Banking Multi-Agent Workshop.
+Thank you for participating in the Zava Rewards Multi-Agent Workshop.
 Over this series of modules you'll learn how to build a multi-agent AI application.

 ---set up business scenario